-- Armonico Consort has continued to develop its work with performing partners, most notable in increasing the number of large scale concert hall partnerships and larger scale performances.
-Audiences have continued to expand and Armonico Consort has continued to achieve a surplus in our concert work in a year which did not see any Arts Council subsidy for the charity's work in this area.
-With 45 performances at increasingly high profile venues and almost daily radio broadcast on national stations, added to some significant 4 star national reviews, with more advance bookings for concerts than in previous years, there is a strong sense of confidence for the future. - Armonico Consort has further developed its strategy of building relationships with music hubs, and delivering AC Academy "City Packages" of support in schools, in areas where venue partnerships have been established.
-The charity now has contractual partnerships with Solihull, Coventry, Worcestershire, Telford and Wrekin and with the 'Soundstorm' hub in the Bournemouth and Poole areas of Dorset.
+We are continuing our contractual relationships with Solihull, Coventry, Worcestershire, Telford and Wrekin and with the 'Soundstorm' hub in the Bournemouth and Poole areas of Dorset.
 This is in addition to informal partnerships with hubs across London.
-At the heart of these partnerships is Armonico Consort's unique delivery package, based around choir creation.
+At the heart of these partnerships is Armonico Consort's unique delivery package, based around choir creation and training teachers as choir leaders.
 On the basis of the investment received from the hubs, the charity is able to attract further match-funding which increases considerably the scale of the provision we are able to offer.
 This is possible because of the way the business model is structured and the number of partners willing to match-fund our work.